A tribute to Jack Charlton’s Republic of Ireland and a memorable era

-Back in 1986, with Northern Ireland celebrating a second consecutive World Cup qualification, the Republic was the poor relative, in debt, in decline, and with a lot of empty seats and coffers to fill.
+While Northern Ireland were celebrating a second consecutive World Cup qualification in 1986, the Republic was the poor relative, in debt, in decline, and with a lot of empty seats and coffers to fill.

 Step forward Jack Charlton, the nation’s first-ever foreign manager.
 As Niall Quinn says, “He was big, he was blunt, he was English.”